vmware-tanzu/tanzu-dev-portal/content/cookbooks/dotnet/windows/active_directory_setup.md

 $ nc -z -v -w5 10.1.0.100 389
 ```

-The above command assumes you're _not_ using secure ldaps.
-If you were using ldaps you'd need to change the port to `636`.
+The above command assumes you're _not_ using secure LDAPS.
+If you were using LDAPS you'd need to change the port to `636`.
 Next let's make sure you can successfully query LDAP with the provided service account and filter.
 To do that install the `ldapsearch` tool.

 ```sh
 $ sudo apt-get update
 $ sudo apt-get install ldap-utils
 ```

-Once installed run the following query to ensure it can successfully bind to ldap and retrieve a user account.
+Once installed run the following query to ensure it can successfully bind to LDAPS and retrieve a user account.
 Replace both usages of `myadaccount` with the actual account you used to login to the Windows VM/Apps Manager.

 ```sh
 $ ldapsearch -H "ldap://10.1.0.100:389" -D "myadaccount" -W -b "ou=users,dc=ad,dc=pcf,dc=example,dc=com" 'sAMAccountName=myadaccount'
 ```

 Most of the time you'll find what went wrong, usually a bad config setting.
 Sometimes you need more information.
 In that case you'll want to tail the UAA logs in PAS.
-Assuming you've already aliased your OpsMan BOSH director as `pcf`, then run (replacing `cf-someguid` with your actual CF deployment):
+Assuming you've already aliased your OpsManager BOSH director as `pcf`, then run (replacing `cf-someguid` with your actual CF deployment):

 ```sh
 $ bosh -e pcf -d cf-someguid logs uaa -f